Hawkins County Sheriff: Autopsy ID’s body of man found in Holston River as Church Hill man

 PREVIOUS STORY: Hawkins County Sheriff: Still no ID on body found in Holston River

-According to a release from Hawkins County Sheriff Ronnie Lawson, the man found has been indentified as Randy D. Benton, 51, of Church Hill, Tennessee.
+According to a release from Hawkins County Sheriff Ronnie Lawson, the man found has been identified as Randy D. Benton, 51, of Church Hill, Tennessee.

 The initial results say there was no visible blunt trauma, but the results are still pending.